-I have two questions which I hope you can help me with.
-First, my older 110 Spring loom is only 4 harnesses, but I would like to increase that.
-Is there a four shaft expansion kit for it?
-The second question is a little more difficult.
+I have a question which I hope you can help me with.
 I can provide pictures later if that would help.
-I bought this loom used a couple years ago.
+I bought this loom used a couple of years ago.
 I think the woman said it was stored in a garage.
 I’m guessing that the loom is at least 20 years old since she said she stopped weaving when her son was born and her son looked to be college-age.
 I thought it was in great shape when I first looked at it.

 Will I have tension issues or crooked weavings if I attempt longer projects, wider warps or have more shafts?
 Is there any way to fix the loom, or is there no need to do it?